Michael Avenatti: Fraud and embezzlement conviction and sentencing

 On April 11, 2019, 36 additional financial crime charges were announced by the U.S. Attorney for the Central District of California.
 Avenatti is accused of stealing money from clients to purchase a $5 million private jet he co-owned, as well as fraud related to tax documents and banking information.
 According to U.S. Attorney Hanna, "[m]oney generated from one set of crimes was used to further other crimes, typically in the form of payments designed to string along victims."
-The purpose of his crimes was "to prevent Mr. Avenatti’s financial house of cards from collapsing."
-Vowing to "fully fight" the additional charges and appealing to the public to presume his innocence, Avenatti stated on Twitter that "[f]or 20 years, I have represented Davids vs. Goliaths and relied on due process and our system of justice.
+The purpose of his crimes was "to prevent Mr. Avenatti's financial house of cards from collapsing."
+Vowing to "fully fight" the additional charges and appealing to the public to presume his innocence, Avenatti stated on Twitter that "For 20 years, I have represented Davids vs. Goliaths and relied on due process and our system of justice.
 Along the way, I have made many powerful enemies."

-Avenatti pleaded guilty on June 16, 2022, and on December 5, 2022, he was sentenced by James V. Selna in a California court to 14 years in prison for wire fraud as well as obstruction against the IRS in their effort to collect $5 million in unpaid payroll taxes for Tully's Coffee.
+Avenatti pleaded guilty on June 16, 2022, and on December 5, 2022, he was sentenced by James V. Selna in a California federal court to 14 years in prison for wire fraud as well as obstruction against the IRS in their effort to collect $5 million in unpaid payroll taxes for Tully's Coffee.

+The 9th US Circuit Court of Appeals vacated the sentence on October 23, 2024, because the sentence was based on a greater loss than the actual loss suffered, and sent the matter back down for resentencing.
+On June 12, 2025, Judge Selna resentenced Avenatti to 135 months (just over 11 years) minus 40 months he had already served for a related case.
+Avenatti, registration number 86743-054, is currently incarcerated at Federal Correctional Institution, Terminal Island.